Installation: The Great Archive

 to describe the location of meaningful and often

-unobtainable knowledge.
 In 1993 I built an object for this exhibition which I

 called the "Great Archive" (Das Große Archiv),